To Find The Next Antibiotic, Scientists Give Old Drugs A New Purpose

 While it was known that bithionol had some antibacterial activity, the results from this study indicate that it "is actually much more potent than what had been previously reported," says Meghan Blackledge, assistant professor of chemistry at High Point University, who researches treatments for MRSA.
 Blackledge was not involved in this study.

 But the researchers found a potential problem with bithionol — it's destructive.
 When used in high doses, it makes the bacteria burst open and die.
-For bithionol to be a safe antibiotic treatment in humans, the scientists had to show that it could only penetrate the membranes of bacteria, but not those of human cells.
+For bithionol to be a safe antibiotic treatment in humans, the scientists had to show that it could penetrate only the membranes of bacteria, not those of human cells.

-Unlike the membranes of bacteria, the membranes of human cells and those of other mammals contain cholesterol, which makes for a more densely packed and difficult to penetrate membrane.
-Using computer simulations, the scientists showed that bithionol could only penetrate the membranes of bacteria, but not those of mammalian cells.
+Unlike the membranes of bacteria, the membranes of human cells and those of other mammals contain cholesterol, which makes for a more densely packed and difficult-to-penetrate membrane.
+Using computer simulations, the scientists showed that bithionol could penetrate only the membranes of bacteria, not those of mammalian cells.

 Another problem with antibiotics that kill bacteria by bursting them open is that they might generate resistance.
 This is because bacteria adapt to being attacked and can change in ways that reduce the effectiveness of antibiotics.

-The researchers designed an experiment to see if the drug could work without bursting the bacteria's membranes.
-The researchers tried the drug in mice that had an established MRSA infection in their thighs.
+The researchers designed an experiment to see whether the drug could work without bursting the bacteria's membranes.
+They tried the drug in mice that had an established MRSA infection in their thighs.
 They used a lower dose of bithionol that couldn't kill the MRSA persisters on its own and combined it with the traditional antibiotic gentamicin.
 The combination eradicated 90% of the MRSA thigh infection, while other common antibiotics alone did not.

-The lower dose of bithionol penetrated the membrane of MRSA persisters but instead of breaking the membrane open, it loosened it up to allow gentamicin to kill the bacteria from the inside.
+The lower dose of bithionol penetrated the membrane of MRSA persisters, but instead of breaking the membrane open, it loosened it up to allow gentamicin to kill the bacteria from the inside.

-An advantage of bithionol is that it can be used at a concentration at which it's not able to kill MRSA on its own, and combine it with traditional antibiotics that can finish the job.
+An advantage of bithionol is that it can be used at a concentration at which it's not able to kill MRSA on its own and that it can be combined with traditional antibiotics that can finish the job.
 For example, gentamicin isn't normally used to treat infections in humans because the dose at which it works might cause kidney damage.
 But by combining it with bithionol the researchers were able to use gentamicin at lower concentrations.

 "I really think that the future for overcoming antibiotic resistance is these combination therapies where we can use lower doses of the more toxic antibiotics," says Wuest.